quentincloudsnow/quentin/DocIntel.md

     ![Relative](images/2022-09-09_13-15-45.png)

-    When we origninally submitted the VOID Check as **Abel Tuter** a bank record was automatically created.
+    When we origininally submitted the VOID Check as **Abel Tuter** a bank record was automatically created.
 Then based on the configuration of DocIntel, a DocIntel task was created automatically to process the attachment (VOID Check), extract the data then update the field Account Number, Bank Name, Routing Number, Account Holder.
-In this Lab we have cannot process documents since we do not have access to our shared ML Infrastructure so we are showing on this screen the end result with data we have preloaded on the lab instance so you can see what it would look like.
+In this Lab environment we cannot process documents since we do not have access to our shared ML Infrastructure from those instances but we are showing on this screen below the end result with data we have preloaded on the lab instance so you can see what it would look like in real life...

     ![Relative](images/2022-09-09_13-20-03.png)

+    > This is a lab exercise, in real life we would not show any sensitive information like those banking information.
+We have created a custom table just for that exercise and securing the data is not the focus of that lab.
+We have different encryptions capabilities on the platform if we wanted to secure that data :-)

 In the following  exercice (IntegrationHub we see how to build a spoke to integrate ServiceNow to an external API that will use those extracted information from DocIntel.